Monday, April 25, 2016

 April 25, 2016

-When I was a kid Bob Hope and George Burns were the ones dying and well, hell, they were old, they looked old and I was selfishly young.
-But when icons die young, way before their time , it’s pretty clear that my own mortality is creeping in, as it’s waving at me in a grim reaper like way.
+When I was a kid, Bob Hope and George Burns were the ones dying, and well, hell, they were old, they looked old, and I was selfishly young.
+But when icons die young, way before their time, it's pretty clear that my own mortality is creeping in, as it's waving at me in a grim reaper-like way.

 Minute by minute is how I live my life now.
-I promise you, life, I will run my opportunities close to the edge of time while they slowly move to the tick tock of the passing days.
+I promise you, life, I will run my opportunities close to the edge of time while they slowly move to the tick-tock of the passing days.
 Let us all live and enjoy the fruits of our labor.
-Don’t sweat the shit you can’t control.
-Move with time not against it.
-Live in your moment now, not on what could happen in the future.
+Don't sweat the shit you can't control.
+Move with time, not against it.
+Live in your moment now, not on what could happen.
 Go get a tattoo if you desire.
-Be an actor or a writer if you so desire even if you think age has passed you by.
+Be an actor or a writer if you so choose, even if you think age has passed you by.
 Buy a new car or get a computer that you dreamt of.
-Just live, live in the minute because the next one may never come.
-And P.S.
-Live and let live.
+Just live in the minute because the next one may never come.

 Captain Imperfecto rocking a University of Florida shirt.
 (April 2016)